outbrain/orchestrator-agent/README.md

 as described following.
 Though easily extendible, **orchestrator-agent** was not developed with a general purpose backup/restore/orchestration capabilities in mind.

+Whether or not **orchestrator-agent** is useful to you depends on your needs.

 ##### Generic functionality offered by **orchestrator-agent**:

 - Detection of the MySQL service, starting and stopping (start/stop/status commands provided via configuration)
 - Detection of MySQL port, data directory (assumes configuration is `/etc/my.cnf`)
 - Calculation of disk usage on data directory mount point
 - Tailing the error log file
+- Discovery (the mere existence of the *orchestrator-agent* service on a host may suggest the existence or need of existence of a MySQL service)

 ##### Specialized functionality offered by **orchestrator-agent**: